-When programmed as differential plus one single-ended as shown in [Figure 7](#), two independent inputs are provided to the 8A34046.
-This mode can only be used with the GPIOs and input stages shown in the following table.
-See the INPUT_0.IN_MODE bit field.
+When programmed as differential plus one single-ended as shown in [Figure 7](#), two independent inputs are provided to the RC38612.
+This mode can only be used with the GPIOs and input stages shown in [Table 5](#).

 Table 5.
 Input Stages Using GPIOs as Reference Clock Inputs